-Mechanical: Maintains (e.g., cleans, repairs, conducts maintenance) pesticide contaminated equipment used to mix, load, or apply pesticides, as well as the protective equipment used by individuals involved in such activities.
+Applicator: Applies pesticides by any method or conducts activities considered ancillary to the equipment used to mix, load, or apply pesticides, as well as the protective equipment used by individuals involved in such activities.
 This excludes the following: 1) maintenance performed by applicators on their equipment incidental to the application; 2) maintenance performed by mixer/loaders on their equipment incidental to mixing and loading; 3) decontamination by HAZMAT teams.